 Does Salary Sacrifice Affect Mortgage Application?

-Must A Company Be Of a Specific Size Be Eligible Of A Salary Sacrifice Scheme?
+Must A Company Of a Specific Size Be Eligible for a Salary Sacrifice Scheme?

 There’s no legislative limitation in terms of the company’s size since the benefit was made for all employees, not just the company car drivers or directors.